libxsmm/libxsmm/documentation/index.md

 ### Backend<a name="jit-backend"></a>

 More information about the JIT-backend and the code generator can be found in a separate [document](libxsmm_be.md).
 The [encoder sample collection](https://github.com/hfp/libxsmm/tree/master/samples/encoder) can help to get started writing a kernel using LIBXSMM.
-Please note, LIBXSMM's stand-alone <a name="generator-driver"></a>[generator-driver](libxsmm_be.md#generator-driver) is considered legacy.
+Please note, LIBXSMM's stand-alone <a name="generator-driver"></a>[generator-driver](libxsmm_be.md#generator-driver) is considered legacy (deprecated).

 ## Build Instructions